top of page

 Why Is Melatonin Only Available on Prescription?

-Making melatonin prescription-only helps ensure the dosage is correct, the product is tested, and a healthcare professional is involved in the decision-making process.
+All these concerns mean the legal position in the UK is unlikely to change any time soon.
+According to regulators, keeping melatonin prescription-only helps ensure the dosage is correct, the product is tested, and a healthcare professional is involved in the decision-making process.

 Who Can Get a Melatonin Prescription in the UK?

-In the UK, melatonin is most commonly prescribed under the brand name Circadin, which is a 2 mg prolonged-release tablet.
-It is licensed for short-term treatment of insomnia in people aged 55 and over.
-Doctors can also prescribe melatonin off-label in cases they believe are medically appropriate.
+If the GP does think melatonin is the answer, it will probably be prescribed under the brand name Circadin, which is a 2 mg prolonged-release tablet.
+Circadin is licensed for short-term treatment of insomnia in people aged 55 and over.

-For instance, melatonin is sometimes prescribed to children with neurodevelopmental conditions such as ADHD or autism, who often have difficulty falling or staying asleep.
-It may also be used for people with circadian rhythm sleep disorders like delayed sleep phase syndrome, although this is typically done under the care of a specialist.
-In rare cases, it may be used to help manage jet lag, though it is not routinely offered for this.
+Doctors can also prescribe melatonin off-label if they consider it medically appropriate.
+For instance, it is sometimes provided to children with neurodevelopmental conditions - like ADHD or autism - who often have difficulty falling or staying asleep.
+It may also be given to people with circadian rhythm sleep disorders like delayed sleep phase syndrome, although this is typically done under the care of a specialist.
+In addition. melatonin can be used to help manage jet lag.
+However, as this condition normally corrects itself after just a few days, doctors will only recommend it in rare, and extreme, cases.

 Can You Buy Melatonin Online or Over the Counter?